weter123/bgg_scrapper/README.md

 3. **View Results**

-    The script will extract your game collection data, store it in a SQLite database named after your username, and display tables of the top mechanics, games, and designers.
+    The script will extract your game collection data, store it in a SQLite database and Excel file, both named after your username.

 ## Project Structure

 - `extract_from_api.py`: Main script to extract and display BGG data.
 - `bgg_log.txt`: Log file to track the progress of operations.
 - `{username}.db`: SQLite database generated for each BGG username entered.
+- `{username}.xlsx`: Excel file generated for each BGG username entered.

 ## Contributing